 This document sets out the responsibilities of the partners when dealing with violent or aggressive incidents relating to NHS staff.
-Its focus is on those incidents which need to be addressed by the criminal justice system and how they can be prevented.
+Its focus is on those incidents which need to be addressed by the criminal justice system.
 It builds on three previous agreements in Wales.1